trychlos/pwix-cookie-manager/README.md

 ### Blaze components

+#### `cmManagerLink`

+A component which displays a link to run the Cookie Manager.

+It may be run with following parms:

+- `label`

+The label.

+Defaults to a (localized) « Cookies management ».

+- `route`

+The route to be set on the link.

+Defaults to a '`#`', which run the Cookie Manager.

+- `title`

+The title of the link.

+Defaults to a (localized) « Cookies management ».

 #### `cmSliding`

 A sliding alert band displayed in the bottom of the screen, to let the user be informed or the existence of a cookies policy.

 As this component provides a link to the cookies manager dialog, it may take the exact same parameters than `runManager()`, plus some specifics:

+- `cookiesManager`

+    Whether to display a link to run the cookies manager.

+    On click, the cookies manager will be opened.

+    Defaults to `false`.

 - `cookiesPolicy`